 The message of the next verse is that those who believe in Jesus Christ will wear white in heaven.

 Blessed are those who wash their robes, so that they may have the right to the tree of life, and may enter by the gates into the city.
-(NASB) Rev. 22:14
+Revelation.
+22:14 (NASB)

 But those who do not believe are described in the next verse.

 Outside are the dogs and the sorcerers and the immoral persons and the murderers and the idolaters, and everyone who loves and practices lying.
-(NASB) Rev. 22:15
+Revelation 22:15 (NASB)

 They are outside the city gates because they love their sin.
-The reference to dogs is about evil men (Phil 3:2).
+The reference to dogs is about evil men (Philippians 3:2).
 They are not in the Lake of Fire.

 Not only is knowledge increasing, but the wickedness of sin is increasing too.
 Immorality is now considered by many to be a matter of one’s opinion.
 There are no moral absolutes with many people, because they have rejected God.
 When there is no moral grid, everything is okay.
 Taken to its logical end, even murder should be okay.
 So we are now aborting babies.

 The message is clear.
 Some will enter heaven and others will not.
 Each person has a choice.
 This is serious stuff!
 What do you believe about Jesus Christ?
 It will determine where you spend the rest of your life.